drnickallgood/phdwork/notes.md

      Fixed number of iterations for now... variable should govern max iteration

   resulting values = [x1, x2] -- returned in iterations

-** TO DO **

-* Add NMF basics to Chapter 2 dissertation.
-* Write math out for NMF solution
-* Write math out for Adaptive Formulation using offsets

-* Adaptive solution which allows the use of floating point in the results 3 cluster, seed=0

-    * Tabu (30 min only)
-    * Sim Annealing
-    * Hybrid BQM

-* K-Means test using Centroids, default kmeans as control seed = 0
-      Tabu
-      Sim
-      Hybrid BQM

-* Real life data (Malware MOTIF data set)
-    * \# of samples out of specific malware famalies, cluster them
-    * See how close we get, MOTIF has ground truth labels or close to it...
-      * Tabu
-      * Sim
-      * Hybrid

-  * Real life data (Malware MOTIF data set) - Kmeans
-    * \# of samples out of specific malware famalies, cluster them
-    * See how close we get, MOTIF has ground truth labels or close to it...
-      * Tabu
-      * Sim
-      * Hybrid

-* Expand Tabu Charts for 20, 30, 35, 40, 45, 50, 100 samples , get graphs

-** Tentative Schedule **

-* Experiments done:  Dec 31, 2022
-* Dissertation Draft:  March 15, 2023
-* Dissertation Defense: April 15, 2023

-** Prospective Papers **

-* Quantum NMF and clustering with it
-* Adaptive Quantum NMF
-* Quantum clustering of malware data
-* Quantum clustering of DNA data